USS Northampton (CLC-1)

 I served aboard Northampton from 13 Jul 1958, when I reported aboard in Copenhagen, Denmark, until some time in June 1960, when I was released from active duty in Norfolk, VA.
-The picture you see here is a much-reduced copy of a beautiful painting by E. Rollier which can be seen full-size at www.aworldwide.com.
+The picture you see here is a much-reduced copy of a beautiful painting by E. Rollier which was formerly available at www.aworldwide.com.
 The history was taken from: Dictionary of American Naval Fighting Ships, Vol. V, p.
 112.

 (CLC-1: dp.
 12,320 (It.); l.
 677' 2"; b.
 70' 3"; dr. 19' 2" (mean); s.
 33 k.; cpl.
 1675; cl.
 Northampton)